Kometa-Team/Kometa/docs/metadata/overlay.md

 overlays:
   4K:
     overlay:
-      name: 4K    # This will look for a local overlays/4K.png in your configs folder
+      name: 4K    # This will look for a local overlays/4K.png in your config folder
     plex_search:
       all:
         resolution: 4K